-We have the right to call the Series G Preferred Stock for redemption on or after , 2022 (the "call option"), and have the option to redeem the Series G Preferred Stock upon any Change of Control (the "contingent call option").
+We have the right to call the Series G Preferred Stock for redemption on or after , 2023 (the "call option"), and have the option to redeem the Series G Preferred Stock upon any Change of Control (the "contingent call option").
 The stated redemption price of the Series G Preferred Stock upon any redemption pursuant to our call option or contingent call option is equal to the liquidation preference of the Series G Preferred Stock (i.e., \$25.00, plus accrued and unpaid dividends) and is payable in cash.

 If the redemption price of the Series G Preferred Stock exceeds the issue price of the Series G Preferred Stock upon any redemption pursuant to our call option or contingent call option, the excess will be treated as a redemption premium that may result in certain circumstances in a constructive distribution or series of constructive distributions to U.S. holders of additional Series G Preferred Stock.
-The redemption price for the Series G Preferred Stock should be the liquidation preference of the Series G Preferred Stock assuming that the issue price of the Series G Preferred Stock is determined under principles similar to the OID Rules, the issue price for the Series G Preferred Stock should be the initial offering price to the public (excluding bond houses and brokers) at which a substantial amount of the Series G Preferred Stock is sold.
+The redemption price for the Series G Preferred Stock should be the liquidation preference of the Series G Preferred Stock.
+Assuming that the issue price of the Series G Preferred Stock is determined under principles similar to the OID Rules, the issue price for the Series G Preferred Stock should be the initial offering price to the public (excluding bond houses and brokers) at which a substantial amount of the Series G Preferred Stock is sold.

 A redemption premium for the Series G Preferred Stock should not result in constructive distributions to U.S. holders of the Series G Preferred Stock if the redemption premium is less than a de-minimis amount as determined under principles similar to the OID Rules.
-A redemption premium for the Series G Preferred Stock should be considered de-minimis if such premium is less than 0025 of the Series G Preferred Stock's liquidation value of \$25.00 at maturity, multiplied by the number of complete years to maturity.
-Because the determination under the OID Rules of a maturity date for the Series G Preferred Stock is unclear, the remainder of this discussion assumes that the Series G Preferred Stock is issued with a redemption premium greater than a de-minimis amount.
+A redemption premium for the Series G Preferred Stock should be considered de-minimis if such premium is less than.0025 of the Series G Preferred Stock's liquidation value of \$25.00 at maturity, multiplied by the number of complete years to maturity.
+Because the determination under the OID Rules of a maturity date for the Series G Preferred Stock is unclear, the remainder of this discussion assumes that the Series G Preferred Stock is issued with a redemption premium greater than a deminimis amount.

 The call option should not require constructive distributions of the redemption premium, if based on all of the facts and circumstances as of the issue date, a redemption pursuant to the call option is not more likely than not to occur.
 The Treasury regulations provide that an issuer's right to redeem will not be treated as more likely than not to occur if: (i) the issuer and the holder of the stock are not related within the meaning of Section 267(b) or Section 707(b) of the Code (substituting "20%" for the phrase "50%); (ii) there are no plans, arrangements, or agreements that effectively require or are intended to compel the issuer to redeem the stock; and (iii) exercise of the right to redeem would not reduce the yield on the stock determined using principles applicable to the determination of OID under the OID Rules.
-The fact that a redemption right is not within the safe harbor described in the preceding sentence does not mean that an issuer's right to redeem is more likely than not to occur and the issuer's right to redeem must still be tested under all the facts and circumstances to determine if it is more likely than not to occur.
+The fact that a redemption right is not within the safe harbor described in the preceding sentence does not mean that an issuer's right to redeem is more likely than not to occur.
 We do not believe that a redemption pursuant to the call option should be treated as more likely than not to occur under the foregoing test.
 Accordingly, no U.S. holder of the Series G Preferred Stock should be required to recognize constructive distributions of the redemption premium because of our call option.